,

 Lifespan

-Despite being much more effective, natural gas heaters are not as long-lasting as other options.
-Typically, a gas water heating device lasts about five years but could go up to 20 years with luck, yet they require constant maintenance and service to work safely.
-Electric heaters may last up to 15 years, and solar panels last from 10 to 25 years in most cases.
+Although more effective, natural gas pool heaters are not as durable as other options, usually lasting about five years but possibly up to 20 years with proper maintenance.
+Electric heaters may last up to 15 years, and solar panels typically last from 10 to 25 years.

 Using natural fossil fuels is environmentally damaging.
 Natural gas heaters do precisely that; they emit CO2 that harms the environment.
 However, a few options come with a low NOx emission standard, which makes the water heating device environment-friendly.
 This standard was initially created to meet specific laws set in California and Texas, where low CO2 emissions are obligatory for heaters.